KleinGeard/PDF-Text-Extractor/README.md

 • Run the program.

-• Select a Target Folder (The folder containing the .pdf documents you wish to have converted).
+• Select a Target Folder (The folder containing the pdf documents you wish to have converted).

-• Select a Destination Folder (The folder you wish the converted .txt documents to be saved to.)
+• Select a Destination Folder (The folder you wish the converted txt documents to be saved to.)

 • Click "Convert".